lukarh/spotiinsights/README.md

 ### Application Credentials

 This repository does not contain credentials for obvious reasons.
-To run this app locally, you will have to provide your own credentials by registering for Spotify's Web API through their [Spotify for Developer's Documentation](https://developer.spotify.com/)
+To run this app locally, you will have to use your own credentials by registering for Spotify's Web API.
+Refer to the [Offical Spotify Documentation for Developers](https://developer.spotify.com/).

 On the [Spotify Developer's Dashboard](https://developer.spotify.com/dashboard), goto your registered app and register the following Redirect URIs:

 - http://localhost:3000/redirect

-If you do not want to run MongoDB, goto the `sessionMiddleware.js` in the server folder and comment out the following lines:

-`
-store: MongoStore.create({
-            mongoUrl: process.env.MONGODB_SESSIONS_URI,
-            ttl: 1 * 60 * 60 // = 1 hour
-        }),
-`

 Once you've registered for Spotify's Developer API, create a .env file in the server folder and put in your following credentials: